tamilselvanarjun/auto-ed/docs/mod1.rst

 .. image:: Step4.PNG

-9. The single magenta node represents the input to the function.
-The single green output node represents the output value of our function.
-The red nodes represent intermediate function values.
+9. The single :magenta:`magenta` node represents the input to the function.
+The single :green:`green` output node represents the output value of our function.
+The :red:`red` nodes represent intermediate function values.
 Notice that all of the nodes are connected by elementary operations on the labelled edges.

-    * (Hint: Occasionally the graphs may be difficult to read depending on the complexity of the function that you are visualizing.
+(Hint: Occasionally the graphs may be difficult to read depending on the complexity of the function that you are visualizing.
 You can try running the tool a second time to get a different configuration of the nodes.
 Alternatively, for large functions, you can run the package from the command line, which will generate graphs that you can maximize to resize the edges.)

 Some Key Takeaways
 ^^^^^^^^^^^^^^^^^^